Nagendra1997/dummypy/README.md

 Whether you use Mesibo Cloud Service or setup a dedicated server running Mesibo,there is absolutely no change in the way you use Mesibo APIs or deploy your application.
 With Mesibo On-Premise you have the added advantage of having control over your data storage and privacy.

-If in any case your On-Premise server has issues,then you always have the option of falling back to Mesibo Cloud Services.
+If in any case your On-Premise server has issues, you always have the option of falling back to Mesibo Cloud Services.

 ## Setting up Mesibo-On Premise
 Setting up Mesibo on your own premise is extremely simple and needs only basic configuration on your end.
-An overview of steps to be followed :
+You just need to follow five simple steps to set-up Mesibo On-Premise :
 	- Install Docker
 	- Download Mesibo On-Premise Server Image
 	- Configure Mesibo
-	- Run Mesibo Container
+	- Run Mesibo
 	- Enable On-Premise

 ## Step 1 - Install Docker